 We will always post specific travel advice relating to each failure on our website.

 Where a consumer has booked an ATOL Flight-Only and has tickets or e-tickets, these arrangements will usually be honoured by the airline.
 Where this is the case the consumer has no claim under ATOL.

 Making a claim

 We try to make the claims process as straightforward as possible, providing information on what evidence we require as well as a guide on how to complete the claims form.
 We will advise ATOL protected passengers affected by an ATOL failure to complete the appropriate claims form and submit this along with all evidence required.

 In some cases where payment has been made by credit card, the card company will be liable to make a refund under the Consumer Credit Act or an agreement between the UK card industry and the Air Travel Trust, which manages the ATOL’s fund.
 If this is the case we will publish a letter on the specific advice of the ATOL holder failure page.

 Consumers can also claim for replacement services that formed part of the original package, for things like accommodation costs incurred if they were abroad when the ATOL holder failed.
 Under normal circumstances, we hope to make refunds within 28 working days of receipt of a complete claim.

 What’s not covered

-Non-air holiday packages are not protected by the ATOL scheme, but should be covered by other bonding schemes like those operated by ABTA and AiTO.
-Accommodation only might not be bonded, so check with the supplier.
+Non-air holiday packages are not protected by the ATOL scheme, but should be covered by other schemes like those operated by ABTA and AiTO.
+Accommodation-only bookings might not be covered with these schemes, so check with the supplier.